 Accountants are found at the highest levels of responsibility in a wide variety of organizations.
-These include federal, state, and local governments and nonprofit organizations, as well as business and industry of all types.
-Accounting graduates also frequently use their training to enhance non-accounting careers in management, finance, law and governmental administration.
+These include business and industry of all types, as well as federal, state, and local governments and nonprofit organizations.
+Accounting graduates also frequently use their training to embark on non-accounting careers in management, finance, law and governmental administration.
 A major in accounting provides a solid foundation for a variety of successful career paths.